 Paneer tikka is without a doubt the most popular vegetarian tandoori dish.
 Paneer is Indian cottage cheese.
-Traditionally this dish was made in a tandoor or clay oven but you can also make this in a regular oven.
+Traditionally, this dish was made in a tandoor or clay oven but you can also make this in a regular oven.

 To make the marinade for the paneer tikka, I start with sautéing onion, ginger, garlic in some oil.
 I then mix together roasted gram flour.
 Once the mixture cools down, I mix in hung yogurt and spices.

-This marinade is a bit different than the usual marinade for tikka which is prepared using raw onion, ginger and garlic paste.
+This marinade is a bit different than the usual marinade for tikka which is prepared using raw onion, ginger, and garlic paste.
 This leaves a strong taste of onion and garlic in the paneer tikka – especially because paneer cooks so fast, the marinade doesn’t get time to cook.
 This doesn’t go well with the mild flavours of paneer and bell pepper.
-So, in my version, I cook the onion, ginger and garlic before adding to the marinade – with a little extra effort the taste of the dish increases manyfold!
-However, you can stick to raw onion, ginger, garlic paste in marinades for meat – as meat takes longer to cook, the marinade will be cooked along with the meat.
+So, in my version, I cook the onion, ginger, and garlic before adding to the marinade – with a little extra effort the taste of the dish increases manyfold!
+However, you can stick to the raw onion, ginger, garlic paste in marinades for meat – as meat takes longer to cook, the marinade will be cooked along with the meat.

-If you don’t have access to an oven, you can prepare the paneer tikka in a skillet or tava also – though the result won’t be as good.
+If you don’t have access to an oven, you can prepare the paneer tikka in a skillet or tawa also – though the result won’t be as good.
 To make them on a skillet, lightly brush all sides of the skewered paneer and vegetables with some oil.
 Heat the skillet on medium heat and place the skewers on the skillet.
 Cover and cook for a minute.
 Turn the skewer and cook on each side until they are lightly charred.

 The paneer tikkas are perfect for summer barbeques and a great alternative to meat kebabs!
 Cubes of paneer and vegetables, crunchy & crumbly on the outside, soft & juicy inside.